Palms Casino Resort: Bars

 Upon opening in 2001, the top of the hotel tower featured Ghostbar, which overlooked the Las Vegas Valley.
 It included an outdoor balcony with a section of glass floor, allowing visitors to peer below.
 Ghostbar was developed by Morton and DeGraff.
 Initially, it was only going to be open three nights a week.
 DeGraff said that this led to the bar's name: "We thought of it as an apparition, a ghost that would appear on Thursday and disappear on Sunday."
 An iridescent 30-foot ghost was depicted across most of the bar's ceiling.
 The interior also featured floor-to-ceiling windows for views of the Las Vegas skyline.
 Ghostbar measured 8000 sqft.
 It had capacity for 325 people, and featured DJ music.
 Ghostbar remained popular a decade after its opening, especially among celebrities.
 In 2011, it started operating during the day to attract pool-goers.
 Red Rock closed Ghostbar in 2017, replacing it a year later with a nightclub known as Apex Social Club.
 Ghostbar reopened in 2022, under San Manuel's ownership.

 In its early years, the casino also featured the Lounge, which served as an entertainment venue for acts such as Hollywood Comedy Tour, the Playboy Comedy Club, and singer Matt Goss.
 The View lounge opened atop the Fantasy Tower in 2013.
 In addition to views of the Las Vegas Valley, the lounge also offered a variety of board games.

 In 2018, a new ground-floor bar was added in the middle of the casino.
 It included a triptych art piece consisting of a 13-foot tiger shark, divided across three tanks.
 Both the bar and art piece were designed by artist Damien Hirst.
 Another bar, Mr. Coco, was also added on the third floor of the Fantasy Tower.
 It featured a collection of artwork.

 Studio at the Palms

 In April 2004, Maloof announced plans to add a recording studio to the resort, after a year and a half of planning.
 Two studios – Studio X and Studio Y – were ultimately opened in December 2005, built at a cost of $6 million.
 Known as the Studio at the Palms, it is the only recording facility to be located within a casino resort.
 Certain hotel suites, as well as nightclubs and the Pearl theater, also had recording capabilities.
 The studio was overseen by Zoe and Pat Thrall.

-The facility has served various musicians, including Celine Dion, Usher, Beyoncé, Eminem, Dr. Dre, 50 Cent, and The Killers.
+The facility has served various musicians, including Celine Dion, Usher, Beyoncé, Eminem, Dr. Dre, 50 Cent, Chevelle, and The Killers.
 Shortly before his death, Michael Jackson and his children lived at the Palms hotel for months while he recorded a new album at the resort, including the song "Hold My Hand".